KChowaniec1/aws-web-app-s3-module/README.md

 # Terraform Module for Web App Hosted by S3 Bucket on AWS

 This Terraform module deploys a web application to AWS.
-It uses S3, CloudFront, WAF, and Route53 services.
+It uses S3, CloudFront, ACM, WAF, and Route53 services.
-It hosts all static assets found in the directory on S3 and adds them to a CloudFront distribution.
+All static assets provided in the app source directory are hosted on S3 and then added to a CloudFront distribution.
-Then all traffic to the domain get routed to CloudFront.
+A SSL certificate is created for the domain name and all traffic to the domain gets routed to CloudFront via a Route 53 entry.
+The CloudFront distribution has a web application firewall (WAF) associated with it to provide rule-based security (more rules/rule types may be added in the future).

 ## Getting started